pinobatch/240p-test-mini/nes/README.md

 the menu with the Control Pad and the A and B Buttons.
 There are two pages of tests, one with mostly still images and the other with more interactive tests.
 Each test is controlled with the Control Pad and the A and Select Buttons.
+To leave a test, press the B Button.

 To show help for any test, press Start or read `src/helppages.txt`.
-To leave a test, press the B Button.
+Gus, the character at left, was an esports instructor until game publishers cracked down on the esports academies in June 2012 and July 2013.
+Then he became a home theater installer.

 To skip straight to MDFourier tone generator, hold the Start Button while turning on the power or while pressing the Reset Button.